vinaygopinath/androidtutorial/app/views/concept_lessons/_android_log.html.md

 Change the message filter level (verbose, debug, info etc) in the dropdown next to input field in LogCat as highlighted in the screenshot below.

 <br/>
-<%= image_tag "android-logging/logcat-message-level-filtering.png", title: "Logcat Message Level Filtering", alt: "Logcat Message Level Filtering" %>
+<%= image_tag "android-logging/logcat-message-level-filtering.png", title: "Android Logcat Message Level Filtering", alt: "Android Log Message Level Filtering" %>

 #### By Tag